Hands-On: Tune the Model¶

 Text is meant for raw blocks of textual data, such as a Tweet, or customer review.
 Dataiku DSS is able to handle raw text features with specific preprocessing.

-Each type can be handled differently.
-For instance, the numerical variables age_first_order and pages_visited_avg have been automatically normalized using a standard rescaling (this means that the values are normalized to have a mean of 0 and a variance of 1).
+The numerical variables age_first_order and pages_visited_avg have been automatically normalized using a standard rescaling (this means that the values are normalized to have a mean of 0 and a variance of 1).

 Here we focus on how to generate automated features such as linear and polynomial combinations, but note that the Script tab of a visual analysis includes all of the processors found in the Prepare recipe.
 Any features created here can be immediately fed to models.
 Please review lessons on the Prepare recipe and the Lab if this is unfamiliar to you.

 In the Features section, click Feature generation tab.

 Click on Pairwise linear combinations, then set Enable to Yes.

 Click on Pairwise polynomial combinations, then set Enable to Yes.

 Retrain the Model¶